At SGS, strong governance structures underpin the delivery of our sustainability strategy.

 Corporate Sustainability Team

-Led by the Group Vice President, Corporate Communications and Sustainability – who reports to the CEO – the Corporate Sustainability Team consults with the Sustainability Steering Committee to support the development of the Group’s sustainability strategy and propose appropriate approaches and targets.
+Led by the Group Senior Vice President, Corporate Communication, Sustainability & Investor Relations – who reports to the CEO – the Corporate Sustainability Team consults with the Sustainability Steering Committee to support the development of the Group’s sustainability strategy and propose appropriate approaches and targets.

 The Corporate Sustainability Team also oversees our sustainability management system, materiality processes and other related projects on a day-to-day basis.
 Measuring and reporting on sustainability performance through the Green Book, liaising with external stakeholders and supporting affiliates in improving performance are also critical tasks for the department.

 The team ensures that sustainability is embedded throughout the SGS Group and that each function operates in line with SGS’s Purpose-driven Leadership Model.
 This is partially achieved through the supervision, co-leadership and coordination of various sustainability-related projects undertaken by these functions.

 At a local level, initiatives are executed by our affiliates.
 Sustainability ambassadors are charged with overseeing this in our largest countries of operation.